lancopku/meProp/README.md

 * Developed with Microsoft Visual Studio 2017
 ### PyTorch
 * Python 3.5
-* Pytorch v0.1.12 (we do not know whether the code is compatible with v0.2.0)
+* Pytorch v0.1.12 (we do not know whether the code is compatible with v0.2.0 yet)
 * CUDA 8.0 if using GPUs
 ## Run
 ### C#